likit/gimme_protocols/README.md

     make -f protocol/copy.mk

-Launch IPython server in protocol directory and run all cells.
+Launch IPython server in protocol directory and run all cells in notebook.ipynb.